pandianmn/scrapy-tutorials/scrapy/scrapy_intro/scrapy_shell.md

-## Scrapy shell
+# Getting started with Scrapy shell

-The Scrapy shell is an interactive shell where you can try and debug your scraping code very quickly, without having to run the spider.
-It’s meant to be used for testing data extraction code, but you can actually use it for testing any kind of code as it is also a regular Python shell.
+The Scrapy shell is an interactive environment for testing and debugging your scraping code.
+Primarily used for testing XPath or CSS expressions, it provides real-time feedback on data extraction from web pages.

-The shell is used for testing XPath or CSS expressions and see how they work and what data they extract from the web pages you’re trying to scrape.
-It allows you to interactively test your expressions while you’re writing your spider, without having to run the spider to test every change.

-Once you get familiarized with the Scrapy shell, you’ll see that it’s an invaluable tool for developing and debugging your spiders.
+As you familiarize yourself with the shell, it becomes an invaluable tool for refining and perfecting your spiders.

-Launch the shell
+### Launching the shell
 To launch the Scrapy shell you can use the shell command like this:
 `scrapy shell "http://quotes.toscrape.com/"`{{exec}}

+You can also initiate the Scrapy shell using local HTML files.
+`scrapy shell ../other/path/to/file.html`

+To close the shell use the command exit function.
+`exit()`{{exec}}

+### Using the shell
+Let's start playing with the shell.
+Use the below command if you have not opened the shell yet or closed it using the exit function.
+`scrapy shell "http://quotes.toscrape.com/"  --nolog`{{exec}}

+The Scrapy shell automatically creates some convenient objects from the downloaded page, like the Response object and the Selector objects (for both HTML and XML content).

+> To view html in your shell use `response.body`{{exec}}

+To extract the first quote with CSS, use the code below:
+`response.css("span.text::text").extract_first()`{{exec}}

+Now, let's extract all the author names using XPath with the following snippet:
+`response.xpath('//div[@class="quote"]//small[@class="author"]/text()').getall()`{{exec}}

+> If you want to extract only the first matched element, you can call the selector `.get()` (or its alias `.extract_first()` commonly used in previous Scrapy versions).
+Similarly, `.extract()` is the alias for `.getall()`.